jonty-terrence/react-project-boilerplate/README.md

 # react-project-boilerplate ✌️🧞‍♀️
 A simple boilerplate for React projects.
 This repo initialises base dependencies and file structure of a typical starting point.

-This is a template repository, so to start using this template with the same directory structure and files, click the "Use this Template" at the top of the page.
+This is a template repository, so to start using this template with the same directory structure and files, hit "Use this Template" at the top of the page.

 Alternatively, just fork this repo, add your projects name and get started.